scottmillers/adas-reef-tank/feeding.md

 1. Turn off the equipment

     Hit the Feed Cycle A button in the Apex fusion application.
-See the Apex Fusion guide for more details.
+See the [Apex Fusion guide](apex-fusion-app.md) for more details.

 2. Put a piece of Nori in the clip

-3. Put the frozen food in the dispencer
+3. Get 1 or 2 frozen cubes from the frezer and put them in the dispensing cup to melt.
+As it thaws shake it across the tank to disperse.